snowpity/Mare-Fair-Policies/Code of Conduct.md

 	- Wearing a non-pony fursuit is strongly discouraged as it detracts from this pony focus
 	- Displaying any political symbols or slogans is strongly discouraged; you may be asked to cover or remove these items from convention spaces
 - Please be cognizant of any attire you may wear that blocks or obscures the view for attendees sitting or standing behind you during panels and events; you may be asked to move to the back if you are wearing large hats, large suit heads, etc.
-- The following forms of harassment are not tolerated: Non-consensual physical contact, stalking, deliberate disruption of any convention space or other events, threats (verbal or written), loud profanity or slurs in public areas
+- Harassment is not tolerated, including: Non-consensual physical contact, stalking, deliberate disruption of any convention space or other events, threats (verbal or written), property damage, loud profanity or slurs in public areas
 - Photography or recording for commercial purposes is not allowed unless you receive express written consent from Snowpity, Inc.
 - Taking actions which pose a hazard to oneself, others, or the orderly operation of the convention are not allowed
 - The following items are prohibited: